squadster/squadster-api/README.md

 mix espec
 ```

+_NOTE: Deprecated Ruby-style syntax fails with OTP 21 and newer, so use Elixir way for it.
+See [this comment](https://github.com/antonmi/espec/issues/272#issuecomment-399740506)._

 ### Other parts of application

 This repo is only an API part of application.
 There are also some other parts: